juan-carlos-trimino/fin-finance/README.md

 ---

+A short description of the compiler switches being use follows:

+`-a`: Force rebuilding of packages that are already up-to-date.

+`-o`: The `go build` command specifies the output file name for the compiled binary.
+By default, without the `-o` flag, the output executable will have the same name as the source file (or the directory name if building a package) and no extension (or source_file.exe on `Windows`).
+The `-o` flag allows the customization of the name and optionally the location of the output file.
+The `-o` flag only affects the name of the final executable; it does not change the package name or any other aspects of the Go code.

+`-ldflags="-s -w"`: In Go, the `go build` command allows the use of `ldflags` to modify the behavior of the linker.
+The `-s` and `-w` flags are commonly used with `ldflags` to reduce the size of the final executable.<br>
+`-s`: This flag strips the symbol table from the executable.
+The symbol table is used for debugging and contains information about function and variable names.
+Removing it reduces the binary size but makes debugging more difficult.<br>
+`-w`: This flag strips the DWARF debugging information from the executable.
+DWARF is a standardized debugging data format.
+Removing it further reduces the binary size but also hinders debugging capabilities.

 Compile and run the app as a standalone HTTP server (default) on port 8080 (default).
 ```
 $ go build -o finance && ./finance